jmespath/jmespath.py/docs/proposals/functions.rst

 .. note::

-    All String related functions are defined on the basis of Unicode code points; they do not take collations into account.
+    All string related functions are defined on the basis of Unicode code points; they do not take collations into account.

-String functions
+string functions
 ----------------

 concat